 As a registered nurse, you may have career aspirations that surpass what your RN or BSN degree has prepared you for.
 You may be aware that the demand for nursing professionals with advanced skills continues to increase nationwide.
 The U.S. Department of Labor recently reported that demand for MSN (Master of Science in Nursing) degreed professionals in medically underserved areas is at an all-time high.

-Many wonder if they have what it takes to be a good nurse.
-But what they should really ask themselves if if they have what it takes to become a great nurse.
-There are some very definite differences between an average nurse and a great nurse.
+What does it take to be a fantastic nurse?
+Many wonder if they have what it takes to excel in the nursing profession.
+There are some key differences between an average nurse and a fantastic nurse.
 If you’re smart enough and dedicated enough, nearly anyone can become an average nurse.
+But it takes a certain something to elevate yourself to the fantastic level.

 If you are are interested in advancing your nursing career, there single, most effective method, would be furthering your education.
 As nurses we have many assets that we utilize to provide patient care.
 These range from technical skills, knowledge, critical thinking skills, and leadership abilities.
 But we can always stand to have more tools in our nursing toolbox.